rlieben/726567756982776978/README.rst

             * force_move

         description:
             For each algorithm the results are saved in sub folders.
-These folders contain a GIF of the process and the total score (sum of all house values) is stored in data.txt
+These folders contain a GIF of the process and the total score (sum of all house values) is stored in data.txt.
+Furthermore a plot figure is showing the increase of the score.

     Specifications/